Michigan State coach Mark Dantonio retiring after 13 seasons

 Dantonio went 114-57 as Michigan State’s coach and won Big Ten titles in 2010, 2013 and 2015.
 The last of those three seasons included a trip to the College Football Playoff, but the Spartans declined after that.
 They went 7-6 this past season.

-Defensive coordinator Mike Tressel will be the acting head coach while Michigan State seeks a replacement for Dantonio, who said qualified candidates would be willing to crawl to campus for the job.
+Defensive coordinator Mike Tressel will be the acting head coach while Michigan State seeks a replacement for Dantonio.

-Michigan State athletic director Bill Beekman said he will seek Dantonio’s input on the search for his successor.
-Dantonio plans to have a role within the athletic department.

-Beekman acknowledged the timing isn’t ideal to search for a new football coach.

 The Spartans have fallen from the Big Ten’s elite in recent years, but only after Dantonio brought Michigan State to the top echelon of the league – and the nation – during a terrific stretch from 2010-15.
 He won at least 11 games five times in that six-year span – the first time a Big Ten coach had done that.